openstack/diskimage-builder/README.md

 * first-boot.d: Runs inside the image before rc.local.
 Scripts from here are good for doing per-instance configuration based on cloud metadata.

+* environment.d: Bash script snippets that are sourced before running scripts in each phase.
+Use this to set an environment variable for other hooks.

 * element-deps : A plain text, newline separated list of elements which will be added to the list of elements built into the image at image creation time.